expo/expo/docs/pages/guides/preloading-and-caching-assets.md

 ---
-title: Handling Assets
+title: Asset Caching
 ---

 import SnackInline from '~/components/plugins/SnackInline';

-This section covers all things related to handling assets with Expo here including bundling, caching, pre-loading and publishing.
+This section covers all things related to loading assets in your apps, from bundling with an app binary, to caching, pre-loading and publishing.

 ### Bundling Assets